Natasa-C/Family-Transport-Management-Application/README.md

 # Family-Management-Application

 #### Website for a family management app built as a project for the Web Techniques University course.
 The user interface was developed using MVC(Model View Controller) software design pattern.
+The application has sign up / login / logout functionalities and uses MongoDB to store information in local database.

 ### Link
 [https://family-management-app.herokuapp.com/login](https://family-management-app.herokuapp.com/login)